When you intend to purchase a new laptop from a store or online retailer there are so many to choose from and you’ll want to make the correct choice.

-Considering the power that the machine uses, battery life of 4 to 5 hours is decent but still a little on the low side.
-You’ll probably need to carry the charger with you and plugin for long gaming sessions.
+Considering the power that the machine uses, a battery life of 4 to 5 hours is decent but still a little on the low side.
+You’ll probably need to carry the charger with you and plug in for long gaming sessions.

 Some gamers may find the screen too small on this laptop and will need to use the HDMI port to connect to a larger screen.